-Content is an effective way to boost SEO rankings, increase visibility, and build a loyal following.
-Unfortunately, drafting material that resonates with your audience take up your marketing team’s time and effort.
+Content is an effective marketing strategy to boost SEO rankings, increase visibility, and use writing to build a loyal following.
+Unfortunately, content writing and content creation that resonates with your audience take up your marketing team’s time and effort.
 This realization often precedes many business owners to seek to outsource their content marketing strategy.

 But marketing agencies are really expensive, right?
 Well, not necessarily.
 Outsourcing marketing can actually save your company money even as it leads to an increase in sales.
 Keep reading to learn why, when, and how small businesses, SaaS companies, and companies of all sizes should outsource content development and content marketing to make the most of this impactful digital strategy.

-- Outsourcing content marketing allows you to benefit from the expertise of a third-party company while freeing you up to focus on other aspects of your business.
+- Outsourcing content marketing allows you to benefit from the content creation expertise of a third-party marketing firm while freeing you up to focus on other aspects of your business.

 - From saving you money to increasing productivity, there are many benefits to outsourcing your content marketing to an agency or other content partner to create quality content.

-- When you’re ready to outsource your content marketing, you can do so by following five simple steps that will help to ensure overall success.
+- When you’re ready to outsource your content marketing, you can do so by following five simple steps that will help to ensure overall outsource marketing success.

 What Does it Mean to Outsource Content Marketing?

 Content marketing involves writing and publishing relevant, useful, and engaging content that resonates with an audience’s needs.
 Businesses employ a content writer or content writing services to create blog content, attract a certain following, generate interest in a brand and its products, and convince people to convert to customers.

-To create meaningful content, companies must know who their audience is, what their needs are, and how those people prefer to receive information.
+However, to create meaningful content, companies must know who their audience is, what their needs are, and how those people prefer to receive information.
 Delivering the right message to the right people at the right time is key to content marketing success.
 It represents the ultimate marketing goal for any marketing department.

-Content marketing can include any of the following:
+Content outsourcing can include any of the following online marketing staples:

 While many companies choose to write their content, most businesses prefer to outsource their content marketing to content agencies and freelancers.
 They must trust an external freelance writer, marketer, or content marketing agency to create material for their brand.

-This company (or freelancer) will learn about your business, gain an understanding of your goals, and write content that resonates with your audience and helps drive conversions.
-By outsourcing content marketing, companies can benefit from the expertise of a third-party team while freeing themselves up to focus on other aspects of their business.
+The marketing professional will then write content that resonates with your audience and helps drive marketing strategy success.
+Additionally, by outsourcing content marketing to an agency, companies can benefit from the expertise of a third-party team.
+Outsourcing marketing frees you up to focus on other aspects of your business.

-The following video provides further detail about how to go about outsourcing your content marketing:
+The video linked directly below provides further detail about how to go about outsourcing your content marketing.

 4 Reasons to Outsource Content Marketing